 So, before we are force-fed another Danish word that we need 8 months of practice to pronounce (seriously is it hue-gah or hoog-ja?)
 I want to get up close and personal with some of the things that are constantly popping up amongst the 1.5 million Instagram posts tagged with the word, hygge.
 Not to offer you more visual interpretations of the word but to explore the feeling behind the image.
 Why?
 Because we are all seriously stressed out.
 Denmark on the other hand enjoys a consistent top spot in the global happiness chart.
 I want to learn how to #livethelittlethings off screen, so like any form of mindfulness, it’s gonna take some practice.

 Okay.
 A fluffy blanket and a deep pile rug is not going to change your life.
-Nor is it going to make you feel forget about your Monday morning meeting with that stuffy colleague.
+Nor is it going to make you feel forget about your Monday morning meeting with the ‘bitch from the other end of the office’.
 I will also admit that this subheading partly exists so I can show you my dog in her new jumper.
 But seriously, why is hygge full of cosy interiors and textures that make us want to disappear into our phone screens and take a nap?

 When I went in search of answers I found a press release from online retailer The Rug Seller, who has reported, “a surge in sales of fluffy rugs in warming colours,” since the phenomenon took the world by the scruff of its neck and refused to let go.
 In fact sales of deep pile rugs, particularly in red and orange, have increased by 300% (September 2016).
 It appears then that cosiness is synonymous with the expectation of hygge.